-For October 1, 2018 to December 31, 2018 and January 1, 2018 to September 30, 2018, the Company recorded the additional tax, penalties and interest of \$26,000 and \$1,288,000, respectively, resulting from NYC UBT audit assessments.
-For the tax periods from 2012 - 2016, the Company has calculated and recorded a provision of \$70,000 and \$2,003,000 for October 1, 2018 to December 31, 2018 and January 1, 2018 to September 30, 2018, respectively, for the additional exposure based on the methodology from the UBT audit assessment.
-This provision is included in accounts payable, accrued expenses and other liabilities on the consolidated statement of financial condition and in provision for income taxes in the consolidated statement of income.
+During the nine months ended September 30, 2018, the Company recorded the additional tax, penalties and interest of \$1,288,000 resulting from the NYC UBT audit assessments.
+For the tax periods from 2012 - 2016, the Company has calculated and recorded a provision of \$2,003,000 for the additional exposure based on the methodology from the UBT audit assessment.
 This provision was made using the best estimate of the amount expected to be paid based on available information and assessment of all relevant factors.
-Due to the uncertainty associated with tax audits, it is possible that at some future date liabilities resulting from this audit could vary significantly from this provision.
-Nevertheless, based on currently enacted legislation and information currently known to us, the Company believes that the ultimate resolution of this audit will not have a material adverse impact on the Company's financial condition taken as a whole.
+Due to the uncertainty associated with tax audits, it is possible that at some future date liabilities resulting from this audit could vary significantly from our provision.
+Nevertheless, based on currently enacted legislation and information currently known to us, the company believes that the ultimate resolution of this audit will not have a material adverse impact on the Company's financial condition taken as a whole.

-12. Shares
+11. Shares

-The Company's issued and vested shares are as follows:
+The Company's issued and vested shares are as follows as of September 30, 2018 and 2017, December 31, 2017 and 2016: